-Q19 When do nominations open? Α They open on Friday 15 July 2022 and close at noon Friday 12 August 2022.
-Q20 How much can I spend on my campaign? Α There is a campaign expenditure limit based on how many people live in the Trust's district.
-For Geraldine Licensing Trust, it is \$7,000 Licen sing Trusts - Voting Q21 Is there any information available to all electors about the people who are standing? Α Candidates are entitled to complete a 150 word (maximum) profile statement about themselves.
+(List the name of the Licensing Trust Electoral Officer for your Trust) Licen sing Trusts - Voting Q21 Is there any information available to all electors about the people who are standing? Α Candidates are entitled to complete a 150 word (maximum) profile statement about themselves.
 This statement will be published in a booklet with information about all candidates and sent out with voting documents.
 It may also be available on the Territorial Authority's website.
-Q22 Who is eligible to be an elector?
-A Registered New Zealand Parliamentary electors may vote for members of the Trust in the district in which they live.
+Q 22 Who is eligible to be an elector? Α Registered New Zealand Parliamentary electors may vote for members of the Trust in the district in which they live.
 Q23 I have more than one property in different Licensing Trust areas.
 Can I vote for a member in each of those Licensing Trusts? Α No, you can only vote for the Trust where you are resident and on the parliamentary electoral roll.
-Q24 What method of voting is used?
-A Licensing Trust elections are mainly conducted using the First Past the Post (FPP) electoral system.
-Licen sing Trusts - Members Q25 How much time would I need to spend on Licensing Trust work if I was elected?
-A It does vary depending on the Trust.
-There is some further information on the TDC website - https://www.timaru.govt.nz/council/elections/stand Q26 Do I need any special skills to be a Trust member?
-A No, not necessarily.
+Q 24 What method of voting is used? Α Licensing Trust elections are mainly conducted using the First Past the Post (FPP) electoral system.
+Licen sing Trusts - Members Q25 How much time would I need to spend on Licensing Trust work if I was elected? Α It does vary depending on the Trust.
+Add information if you have any.
+Q26 Do I need any special skills to be a Trust member? Α No, not necessarily.
 All trusts need a mix of skills, backgrounds and experience.
-This includes people with governance and financial experience, but also communityoriented people who are passionate about this area.
+This includes people with governance and financial experience, but also community- oriented people who are passionate about this area.